How to Read a California Accident Police Report

 This report is crucial to your personal injury claim as it contains the initial details and reason for the accident to occur and will help your attorney with the data to start determining your monetary compensation from the accident.

-According to the California Highway Patrol, any party involved or interested in the details of the accident can request the traffic collision report from the police or DMV after filling the CHP 190 form for the release of information.
-In this form, the CHP requests the interested party data like:
+According to the California Highway Patrol, any party involved or interested in the details of the accident can obtain a copy of the traffic collision report from the police or DMV after filling the CHP 190 form for the release of information.
+In this form, the CHP requests the proper party of interest’s data like:

 - Date, location, and time of the accident